Veronikaktsv/Sysmon-Event-Log-Analysis-Detection/README.md

 - Export alerts to log files or send notifications via email/slack.
 - Develop a web-based dashboard for interactive event exploration.
 - Support real-time log ingestion and analysis.

+---

+## License
+This project is licensed under the MIT License - see the @LICENSE file for details.

+## References
+- Sysmon Documentation - Microsoft
+- python-evtx GitHub Repository
+- MITRE ATT&CK Framework

+## Author
+Veronika Katsevych - Veronikaktsv